At the Project:

 epidermis, its outer skin layer.

-- As it's produced keratin is protruded straight out from the skin follicle,
+- As it's produced in the follicle keratin is extruded out, enlarging the feather.

-- As soon a feather has reached its full size the blood supply to the base of the
+- When a feather has reached its full size the blood supply to the base of the

 feather shaft is cut off and the shaft base stiffens.
 The feather is now a fully